Home DFS SB OD SDN DFSM THP

 In 1986, “Stripped” by Depeche Mode peaked at number 41 on the New Zealand pop singles chart.

-In 1980, “There Ain't No Age For Rock And Roll” by The Veterans peaked at number 14 on the New Zealand pop singles chart.
+In 1980, “There Ain't No Age For Rock and Roll” by The Veterans peaked at number 14 on the New Zealand pop singles chart.

 In 1986, “Too Good To Be Forgotten” by Amazulu peaked at number 39 on the New Zealand pop singles chart.

-In 1980, “Touch And Go” by The Cars peaked at number 42 on the New Zealand pop singles chart.
+In 1980, “Touch and Go” by The Cars peaked at number 42 on the New Zealand pop singles chart.

 In 1980, “Waterfalls” by Paul McCartney peaked at number 15 on the New Zealand pop singles chart.

-In 1986, “Words Get In The Way” by Miami Sound Machine Featuring Gloria Estefan peaked at number 4 on the New Zealand pop singles chart.
+In 1986, “Words Get In The Way” by Miami Sound Machine featuring Gloria Estefan peaked at number 4 on the New Zealand pop singles chart.

 Netherlands 1980s Pop Singles Chart Peaks

-In 1980, “D.I.S.C.O.” by Ottawan peaked at number 1 on the Netherlands pop singles chart.
+In 1980, “Give Me A Break” by The Ritchie Family peaked at number 15 on the Netherlands pop singles chart.

 Sweden 1980s Pop Singles Chart Peaks